Why Charter Cable Internet is better than Satellite Internet?

 For those just surfing the web, the slower speed of satellite Internet won’t cause too much of a problem, but for those who want to upload/download large files, it can be difficult or impossible to do so.

 Spectrum internet plans offer a variety of packages to choose from; you can choose standalone deals (as mentioned above) or you can bundle up two or three of your service to save bigger and better.
 Take a look to make your choice.

-In any case, you’ll pay approximately $25 to $100 per month for Charter cable internet depending on speed and package (you’ll pay less for slower speeds and more for faster speeds).
+In any case, you’ll pay approximately $49 to $69.99 per month for Charter internet depending on speed and package (you’ll pay less for slower speeds and more for faster speeds).
 You may also be charged a one-time installation fee.